 On an even later trip, the river came down in an awesome torrent, and did this whilst I was there.
 This was just around the corner from the photo above.
 I just had to wait it out.
 It pays to have a cache of food in a canoe drum (or similar) against such eventualities; anyway to have enough spare tucker.
 Tie it under a log well out of reach of any potential floodwaters, so the wombats and possums don’t p[lay games with it!
 You can easily see you could be trapped by floodwaters for a week or more.
 Half the forest must have ended up at this spot.
 I know the roar and grinding of the river overnight and sounds like gunshots as vast logs snapped like kindling when this happened was ominous in the extreme

 We have explored much further up the river since on a number of trips – and of course, now we can take the dogs.
 There are many splendors further up.
 We have gone five more days up.
+Still we are not to the end.
 I know most folks find one day’s walk away from their vehicle quite enough, mainly because they carry too much, but the further you go the more fascinating things you see.
-Always, the Victorian bush is a riot of wildflowers, even in winter when I most love to enjoy ot.
+Always, the Victorian bush is a riot of wildflowers, even in winter when I most love to enjoy it.
 That’s why we have so many honeyeaters such that our State bird is one – I have even seen a little ‘helmeted’ guy here, though I never tell ‘the powers that be’ anything they don’t need to know!
 On this occasion every gully was bedecked with snowy clematis, and there were any number of parti-coloured wild peas in bloom.

 We have found a truly splendid flat on a magnificent sweeping bend.
 It must be close to 100 hectares (as square kilometre) where we love to camp. the fishing and swimming is even good in summer.
 It resembles one of those beauteous English parks, the deer have done such a fine job manicuring it.
 Further on there is a wonderful hidden valley which you would just about step across without even noticing, but a day’s exploration up it will bring many delights: waterfalls, orchids, postcard-perfect clearings…Further on a second small river joins this one.
 It has a small plain a kilometre or so up which in the summer is a riot of everlasting daisies.